 Orange County Family Beaches

-Hands down, one of the better beaches to hit with kids in tow.
+Hands down, this is one of the better beaches to hit with kids in tow.
 Park for free in the nearby neighborhood, take a short walk down a ramp, and you arrive at a little oasis where it's easy to watch the kids, the tide is gentle, and hermit crabs shuffle through the tide pools.
 Restrooms and showers are also available.

 The name of this beach about says it all.
 Babies (and toddlers and those a bit bigger) can frolic in the calm waters of this little cove.
 Showers and bathrooms are available.
 The only note of caution: it often gets crowded on weekends.
 But also on the weekends, the nearby Ocean Institute is open to the public.
 Parking is free for the first 4 hours.

 Originally published June 1, 2013